UPDATED SEPTEMBER 2020

 In my experience, trying to select your platform by evaluating a full list of all functional requirements is fools gold.
 It adds unnecessary time and effort.

 Most requirements are hygiene factors for ecommerce platforms e.g. Wishlists; they can all do them, to varying degrees.
-A sensible approach is to identify business critical requirements and make these the focus for your platform analysis e.g. integration with your ERP, alignment with your RMA process.
+A sensible approach is to identify your business and technology principles (e.g. we require a SaaS solution that supports a fully headless ecommerce set-up), then define business critical requirements and make these the focus for your platform analysis e.g. integration with your ERP, alignment with your RMA process.

 |1||Agree with Project Sponsor and Project Manager the stakeholder interview set.|